 BBL CHROMagar Salmonella is a selective differential medium for the isolation and presumptive identification of Salmonella, and XLD Agar (Xylose Lysine Desoxycholate Agar) is a moderately selective and differential medium for the isolation of Salmonella and Shigella.
-The combination of both media in a biplate allows simultaneous detection of Shigella and Salmonella.
+The combination of both media in a biplate allows simultaneous detection of Shigella and Salmonella from human fecal specimens.